Related Variations & Generalizations of Napoleon's Theorem

 Special Case of Napoleon Related Variation 2

-Important: To view & manipulate the dynamic version of this 2nd generalization, navigate to it using the appropriate button in the dynamic sketch right at the TOP; the picture below is static.
+(To view & manipulate the dynamic version of this 3rd variation, navigate to it by clicking the 'Link to Michael Fox's Theorem' button in the dynamic sketch at the top; the picture below is static).

 variation32